 Is It OK to Give a Group Bridal Shower Gift?

 Absolutely!
+Group gifts are a great idea for bridal showers.
+A bridal shower group gift is a popular gifting option, both for the couple and bridal shower guests.
 If you would like to surprise the bride with a big ticket item that’s beyond your budget, it’s perfectly acceptable for you and other guests to pool your resources and buy the gift together.
+Plus, it can be fun to brainstorm group gift ideas with one another.
 If the bride is registered on Zola, you’re in luck—Zola’s Group Gifting feature makes purchasing a group gift easy and convenient.

 Is It OK to Give a Cash Bridal Shower Gift?